-Julie Permeke is a senior associate in the Tax Practice Group of the Brussels office.
+Julie Permeke is a partner in the Tax Practice Group of the Brussels office.
 She joined Baker McKenzie in 2016 after several years of experience as a tax lawyer in other well reputed Benelux law firms.

 She also works as a voluntary researcher in the tax department of the Free University of Brussels (VUB).

 Julie has been listed as a recommended tax lawyer in Legal 500.

 Julie has 10 years of extensive experience in tax controversy and tax advisory work.